International Travels - AC adapters knowledge base

 Used in Australia, New Zealand, Papua New Guinea, Argentina and

-Some hotels (in China) include a multi-socket that also accepts
+Some hotels in China include a "multi-receptacle" that accepts

-Note that the marking "UPS" means the receptacle will be powered
+Important note: the marking "UPS" means the receptacle

 Type A (USA, Canada, Mexico)